Extensions quality guidelines FAQ

 - Does my extension request any unnecessary permissions?

 Yes.
-If the purpose of your extension is to modify one narrow function of the browser (either the start page, homepage or new tab page, for example), and it does only that, then it would be compliant with the single-purpose policy.
-Additionally, if the purpose of your extension is limited to one focus area or subject matter, then you can have various functions related to that one area or subject matter, including changes to start page, homepage and new tab page.
+If the purpose of your extension is to modify one narrow function of the browser (either the start page, home page or new tab page, for example), and it does only that, then it would be compliant with the single-purpose policy.
+Additionally, if the purpose of your extension is limited to one focus area or subject matter, then you can have various functions related to that one area or subject matter, including changes to the start page, home page and new tab page.

 Where more than one extension modifies these Chrome settings, the most recently installed extension will manage the settings it has modified via the Settings Override API.
 Extension developers can modify the new tab page (and a few other Chrome pages) using the same override method as before.

-The only supported way to change the default search settings for Windows and Mac is via the Settings Overrides API.
-Extensions that change the default search without using the Overrides API are subject to removal from the Chrome Web Store.
+The only supported way to change the web search settings using an extension is via the Settings Overrides API.
+Extensions that change the web search experience in any form, without using the Settings Overrides API, are subject to removal from the Chrome Web Store.

 If your extension makes programmatic changes to user settings within Chrome on Mac, make sure you begin adjusting your code to use the Settings Overrides API.
 Extensions for Chrome on Windows have been required to use the new policy since May 2014.
 Developers of extensions for Chrome on Mac have until July 1, 2017 to make the appropriate changes and resubmit their extensions.
 After that date, extensions that make programmatic changes to any Chrome user settings without an API, will be subject to removal from the Web Store.